bw-math/bw-math/source/notes/statistics/01_GRAPHICAL_REPRESENTATIONS.rst

 Frequency Distributions
 =======================

+A *frequency distribution* is the foundation of most statistical graphs.
+In order to interpret graphs like histograms or pie charts, you must first understand what a *frequency distribution* represents.

 A *frequency distribution* is a tabular summary (table) of a sample of data.
 It tells us how often each observation occurs.

 .. _ungrouped_frequency_distributions: